Family Trust Update – Exclude Foreigners

 Does the removal of foreigners cause a resettlement?

 A ‘resettlement’ occurs when changes to the trust are so fundamental that it effectively becomes a new trust.
-As a result, the tax regulator considers this as a ‘transfer’ of all the trust’s assets to a new trust.
+As a result, the tax regulator considers this a ‘transfer’ of all the trust’s assets to a new trust.
 Such a transfer incurs state stamp duty and triggers Commonwealth Capital Gains Tax.

-1. My Family Trust is new, it has no assets in it
+1. My Family Trust is new; it has no assets in it

 2. My Family Trust has assets in it